chibisnorlax/acnhfaq/faq/island-development/music.md

 No, you are only able to take home one track per K.K. concert, per day.

 ### Can I catalogue the K.K. songs?
-Yes, you can, with the exception being the `Welcome Horizons` track.
-These are one per player only.
+Yes, you can, with the exception of the 5 special tracks listed above.
+You would have to re-request from K.K. to obtain more copies of these tracks.